ivadomed/ivadomed/docs/source/installation.rst

         .. tab:: NVIDIA GPU Support

-            ``ivadomed`` requires CUDA 11 to execute properly.
-If you have an NVIDIA GPU, look up its Cuda Compute Score `here <https://developer.nvidia.com/cuda-gpus>`__, which needs to be > 3.5 to be compatible with CUDA 11.
+            ``ivadomed`` requires CUDA 11.1 to execute properly.
+If you have an NVIDIA GPU, look up its Cuda Compute Score `here <https://developer.nvidia.com/cuda-gpus>`__, which needs to be > 3.5 to be compatible with CUDA 11.1.
 Also, make sure to upgrade your NVIDIA driver to at least the minimum required version as indicated `here <https://docs.nvidia.com/deploy/cuda-compatibility/index.html#minor-version-compatibility>`__.

             To verify the CUDA version, simply run ``nvcc -V`` in both Linux and Windows.
 The release refers to your current CUDA version.

             .. tabs::

-                .. tab:: PyPI Installation
+                .. tab:: Package Installation (Recommended)

-                    After verifying the CUDA 11 installation, install ``ivadomed`` from `PyPI <https://pypi.org/project/ivadomed/>`__:
+                    After verifying CUDA 11.1 installation, install ``ivadomed`` from `PyPI <https://pypi.org/project/ivadomed/>`__:

                     ::